vadim-kuts/valuechecker_challenge/README.md

 python3 compare_price.py 268342342322
 ```

-To change the default path where price list are located:
+To change the default path where price lists are located:
 ```
 python3 compare_price.py 268342342322 --pricelist-path=pricelists
 ```